jamesvici/vicibox/docs/source/bugfix/bugfix1201-2.rst

 12.0.1 server_updater.db_time
 =============================

 At some point the MySQL_AST_CREATE_tables.sql file in SVN inadvertently (or never?) had the ON UPDATE CURRENT_TIMESTAMP from the db_time field removed.
-It's also possible that this is a behavior that MariaDB changed in later version.
-The jury is out regardless.
-This result was the db_time field not updating when the row was updated.
+It's also possible that this is a behavior that MariaDB changed in later versions.
+The jury is out.
+Regardless, the result was the db_time field not updating when the row was updated.

 Symptoms
 --------